1) IS BAPTISM ESSENTIAL ? WHY?

 The Bible is very clear that throughout scripture, we must be saved by Jesus` name alone. ( Acts 4:12 ).

 The one part people get caught on is Matthew 28:19, which says, " Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: " So which is it?
 In Jesus` name, or in the name of the Father, Son, and Holy Ghost?
 Listen to these key words Jesus said that will answer that: 1) Jesus said to baptize them in the NAME of the Father, Son, and Holy Ghost.
 He said NAME, singular.
 He didn`t say baptize them in the names of, but in the singular name of the Father, Son, and Holy Ghost.
 He was merely clarifying that the Father, Son, And Holy Ghost have one name and are one God. ( Deuteronomy 6:4 ) " Hear, O Israel: The LORD our God is one LORD: " The disciples understood this quite clearly; they only baptized in the name of the Lord Jesus Christ.
 He was merely giving us the name of the God head.
 And 2) notice that again, he said, NAME of the Father, Son, and Holy Ghost.
-Father, Son, and Holy Ghost are not names, they are titles that show Jesus` relationship to humanity.
+Father, Son, and Holy Ghost are not names, they are titles.

 He told the disciples to baptize them in the singular name of God, not in titles.
 Titles can not save us.